April 2014 Ürümqi attack: Attack

 The blast damaged the billboard located southwest of the South Railway Station.

 After the South Railway Station blast, security checkpoints were constructed on the square in front of the South Railway Station after 26 May.
 This image shows the No.1 security checkpoint at South Railway Station.

 At 7:10 pm local time on 30 April 2014, a group of individuals used knives to attack passengers and detonated bombs at the exit of Ürümqi South Station.
-Originally, it was thought that the explosives came from luggage situated between the station and the bus stop outside, but the People's Daily stated that the attackers had "set off bombs tied on their bodies and died."
-The scope of the blast was also disputed.
-While one worker at a nearby hostel had reportedly mistaken the explosion for an earthquake, another eyewitness noted how the bomb appeared to be "home made, as the blast was not massive."
+Originally, it was thought that the explosives came from luggage situated between the station and the bus stop outside, but the People's Daily reported that it was a suicide bombing, stating that the attackers had "set off bombs tied on their bodies and died."
+Accounts about the intensity of the blast were also somewhat contradictory.
+While a worker at a nearby hostel had reportedly mistaken the explosion for an earthquake, another eyewitness noted how the bomb appeared to be "home made, as the blast was not massive."
 Initially, the attack was said to have injured fifty people, but state news media revised the figures the next morning to three killed and seventy-nine injured.

 It was reported that the attack was carried out by two religiously motivated suicide bombers.
 One of them was identified as Sedierding Shawuti, a 39-year-old Uyghur from Xayar County, Aksu in Southern Xinjiang.
 According to an anti-terrorist intelligence service, a group named Turkestan Islamic Party has claimed responsibility for the attack.

 Initial response

 After the attack, "security forces moved quickly" to the station, and later paramilitary and riot police were stationed on its various entrances.
 Casualties were taken to the hospital in ambulances, but taxis were also commandeered to compensate for a lack of ambulance availability and to ensure the swift treatment of injuries.
 According to Xinhua News Agency, the area around the station was evacuated by security forces.
-The bombing meant that the rail services ceased for about two hours, and ensuing this attack nearby shops repaired minor damage and tightened security.
+The bombing meant that the rail services ceased for about two hours, and after the attack nearby shops repaired minor damage and tightened security.

 There was an overnight cordon around the train station, which was lifted at 9:00 pm, amid heavier police security.

 Many internet posts regarding the attack were rapidly censored by the Chinese government.
 Sina Weibo, the country's largest microblogging site, took down comments and photos pertaining to the explosion, which had come through within an hour on their "Breaking News" account.
 It did not make any further updates for two hours.